 What’s nice about this recipe is its versatility.
 It works beautifully as both a creamy stovetop dish with any sort of mix-ins you like, and as a crunchy baked mac ‘n’ cheese sprinkled with panko breadcrumbs.
 Get our Classic Macaroni and Cheese recipe.

-The tangy herbed dressing (a shallot-and-Dijon vinaigrette with parsley, tarragon, and dill) cuts through the richness of BBQ ribs like a knife.
+Honestly, almost any potato salad is good with ribs, but the tangy herbed dressing (a shallot-and-Dijon vinaigrette with parsley, tarragon, and dill) is a nice change from the usual heavy mayo version and cuts through the richness of BBQ ribs like a knife.
 Get our Herbed Potato Salad recipe.
 (And find out which potatoes to use for potato salad too.)

 Hush puppies by any other name do taste as sweet—as these summer corn fritters prove so well.
 Fresh kernels off the cob are folded into cornmeal batter with cayenne and scallions, then fried crisp and golden brown (but fluffy and tender inside).
 Drag them through the BBQ sauce on your plate for a swoon-worthy bite.
 Get our Crispy Corn Fritters recipe.